farrelleoin93/milestone-3-seed-shelf/TESTING.md

 - The footer remains stuck to the bottom of the page even when all content is removed.
 - The newsletter sends to users email to the site owners email so that they can be added to a list recieve a weekly newsletter.
+- A success message is displayed to the user when the sign up, and an error message is displayed when the signup failed.
 - Each social media link opens the relevant external page in a new window.

 **Seed Cards**
-1. Home page and Seeds page
+1. **Home page and Seeds page**
     - The seed image is displayed with on overlay displaying the seed name in the center of the image appearing when the mouse is hovering over the image.
     - If the user that uploaded the seed did not provide an image a default image appears in its place.
     - The overlay and seed name are always visable on tablets and phones as hover effect does not work on these devices.
     - Clicking/tapping the image will direct the user to the relevent seed view page.
-2. Profile page
+2. **Profile page**
     - The seed image is displayed, when this image is clicked/tapped the user is redirected to the seed view page for the specific seed.
     - The seed name, plant type and who created the seed is displayed beneath the image.
     - An edit and delete button are located at the bottom of the card.